CAMB-DSbD/attestablelauncher/README.md

 The headings also document the cryptographic libraries, operations and files (public and private keys and certificates) involved.

+# Testing: compilation and execution steps
+This [compilation and execution example](https://github.com/CAMB-DSbD/attestablelauncher/blob/main/compile_and_exec_attlauncher_demo_steps.txt "technical demo") document shows the steps to run the attestable launcher.

+# Additional documentation
+The discussion of the architecture that this repository implements is discussed thoroughly in [Cloud Provider's Based Attestation](https://github.com/CAMB-DSbD/attestablelauncher/blob/main/docs/CloudProvidersBasedAttestation_carlosmolina.pdf "technical report").

 # Corresponding author